daviddcho/mapreduce/README.md

 # MapReduce and Hadoop

 This isn't a fully distributed operation but a single-node in a pseudo-distributed operation.
-Each Hadoop daemon runs in a serpate Java process.

 We using Pride and Prejudice as our input.

+## Notes
 ```
 # Format it
 hdfs namenode -format